 In 2010, DoMissions formally became Project Humanity and it began the process of defining a more secular mission statement and new volunteer trip objectives.
 In 2013 Project Humanity adopted its current mission statement of women’s empowerment focused on measurable models of impact.
 Today the organization seeks to be inclusive of any individual with the desire to serve and to bring meaningful benefit to the lives of individuals and communities in need.
 Project Humanity is staffed with members and volunteers who have extensive professional experience and knowledge in international volunteerism, primary care medicine, education, finance, and business administration.

 Project Humanity is a non-profit 501(c)(3) organization based in Key West, Florida.
 The organization strictly complies with all IRS directives for financial accountability and is committed to maintaining one hundred percent financial and administrative transparency.
 Donations received by Project Humanity are used for administrative and operational costs, as well as a supplement to aid in the expenses of our professional volunteers including, travel expenses, in-country costs, and international health, life, and evacuation insurance.

 Project Humanity holds an annual meeting and convention for staff, directors, and advisory council members.
-The 2015 annual gathering was held in Key West, Florida.
-The next meeting will be held in February 2017, in Key West, Florida
+The 2017 annual gathering was held in Key West, Florida.
+The next meeting will be held in October 2018, in Washington D.C.